aoijs/documentation/guide/begin/client-status.md

 ### Streaming URL:

-{% hint style="info" %}
-Streaming-Status supports YouTube-Video-URL or Twitch-Channel-URLs.
+> ℹ️ Streaming-Status supports YouTube-Video-URL or Twitch-Channel-URLs.

-If you want to enter an URL, Enter the following
+> ℹ️ If you want to enter an URL, Enter the following
-{% endhint %}

 ```javascript
 bot.status({